Maciej86/lottogame/README.md

 ### Settings game
 In the draw settings, you can change the number of random numbers and their range.

- - minimalna wartość losowanej liczby to 1,
+ - the minimum value of the random number is 1,
  - the maximum value of the random number is 100,
  - the maximum value of the numbers drawn is 6